 Epilepsy and pregnancy Patient Info, UK

-Associate Professor Sadleir is a physician-scientist with expertise in epilepsy phenotyping.
+Professor Lynette Sadleir is a physician-scientist with expertise in epilepsy phenotyping.
 She is the Director of the Epilepsy Research Group, a group which is committed to improving the quality of life for individuals with epilepsy and their families.